tofu-tf/tofu/docs/hascontext.md

 ---
-id: hascontext
+id: withcontext
-title: HasContext
+title: WithContext
 ---
 ## Installation
 `"tf.tofu" %% "tofu" % tofu-version`
 or as a standalone dependency
 `"tf.tofu" %% "tofu-core-*" % tofu-version`
 (replace suffix `*` with `ce2` or `ce3` depends on which cats-effect version you use)

 ## What if you don't need Env

 Env is a powerful monad, but what if you're sure that you don't need it?
-You can still use convenient Tofu concepts to work with your own Environment (`Context`).
+You can still use convenient Tofu concepts to work with your own Environment (`WithContext`).

 ### Usage example and a short use case description